Buddy Rogers (wrestler): Personal life

 Rogers married Ruth "Debbie" Nixon in 1969 and subsequently adopted her son, David Buddy Rogers, as his own.
 When Rogers retired from wrestling, he took a job as a manager at a Playboy Club casino.
 He resided in Haddonfield, New Jersey, until he moved to Fort Lauderdale, Florida, in 1987.

 In 1989, while Rogers was eating a turkey sandwich at a hoagie shop in Florida, a 6 ft 2 in 230 lb man in his late 20s began verbally abusing two female employees.
 Rogers told the man to stop shouting, but the man called him “old” and challenged him to a fight.
 Rogers proceeded to push the man into a wall, leading to the man throwing a chair at him.
 Rogers fought back and threw the man five feet into a refrigerator.
 Rogers then hit him in the stomach, knocking him into the kitchen.
 He then held onto Rogers' hair repeatedly telling him to stop, fleeing the shop afterwards.
 Rogers, who received 14 stitches after the fight, stated to a reporter that the man calling him “old” was the worst part of the incident, then saying "Hell, I'm only 68, that's not so old."

 Death

 In early 1992, Rogers’ health deteriorated.
-He had a broken arm and suffered three strokes, two of them occurring on the same day.
+He had a broken arm from a fall and suffered three strokes, two of them occurring on the same day.
 At his own request he was not placed on life-support and died on June 26, 1992, at the age of 71.
 Other reports suggest that his death was as the result of a heart attack.
 He had previously suffered a fall at a supermarket and subsequently underwent heart-bypass surgery.